-Effective leadership is one of the greatest fundamentals to building great organizational cultures.
-A leader can be anyone who has influence or authority, regardless of title, and leaders set the tone for organizational culture.
+Effective leadership is one of the greatest fundamentals to building great organisational cultures.
+A leader can be anyone who has influence or authority, regardless of title, and leaders set the tone for organisational culture.

 When the above aspects of culture are instilled by a leader in a workplace, the workforce becomes more engaged.
 Some benefits of higher employee engagement include:

 • Higher quality and safety.
 Engaged employees are committed to meeting a standard of quality and excellence.
 Because of this, they make smarter decisions, pay closer attention to detail, and approach their work with thoughtfulness.
 These same actions also go far in promoting and maintaining workplace safety.

 • Better work/life balance.
 When a company encourages and supports a healthier balance for employees, they don’t just work harder, but smarter.
 Being able to better juggle these two important parts of life makes way for motivation and efficiency to take hold.
 It also decreases absenteeism and increases loyalty to the organisation.